apache/mesos/site/README.md

-Because we mount the `publish` folder under Mesos website svn source code into the docker container we launched above, all website contents would be ready under the `publish` folder when the generation finishs.
+Because we mount the `publish` folder under Mesos website svn source code into the docker container we launched above, all website contents would be ready under the `publish` folder when the generation finishes.

 The website uses svnpubsub.
 The `publish` folder contains the websites content and when committed to the svn repository it will be automatically deployed to